DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-mentor-materials.md

 Next Steps 5 mins

-Agree with your mentee how they will now put their learning from this week’s session(s) into practice in their teaching.
+Agree with your mentee how they will now put their learning from this week's session(s) into practice in their teaching.
 Help your mentee to clarify:

 1. the action(s) they will take and how these action(s) are expected to contribute to improving their workload and wellbeing
-2. what success will ‘look like’ in relation to these action(s)
+2. what success will 'look like' in relation to these action(s)
 3. how they will evaluate their success in taking these action(s)

-Note the date of your next mentor meeting, when you will check on your mentee’s progress.
+Note the date of your next mentor meeting, when you will check on your mentee's progress.

 Finally, remind your mentee that they do not have another Self-directed Study session in this module.